 Our favourite West End plays you need to see in London

-Experience all the shock, wonder, horror and romance of the London stage with a ticket to one of these incredible plays.
+Experience all the shock, wonder, horror and romance of the London stage with a ticket to one of these incredible West End plays.
 The acting, the writing, the staging, it’s all designed to glue you to your seat, and we can guarantee it will!
 As well as these plays, find out more about the longest running plays ever in the West End.